-During the last few decades, with the developments in technology, manufacturers have been enabled to source parts globally.
+During the last few decades, manufacturers have been able to source parts globally with the developments in technology.
 More and more manufacturers have entered the competition as it grows fierce.
-Companies in developing nation market offer products at lower prices.
-To sustain business and achieve growth, many manufacturers are coming up with new products to cater to the consumers and widen it as well.
+Companies in developing nation markets offer products at lower prices.
+To sustain business and achieve growth, many manufacturers are developing new products to cater to the consumers and widen it.
 They must be very marketable and of high quality.
 The Design for Manufacturing and Assembly (DFMA) method enables firms to develop quality products in lesser time and at lower production costs.

 Design for Manufacturing and Assembly (DFMA)

-Design for Manufacturing and Assembly or DFMA is a design process that targets on ease of manufacturing and efficiency of assembly.
+Design for Manufacturing and Assembly or DFMA is a design process that targets ease of manufacturing and assembly efficiency.

 DFMA is a combination of two methodologies which are:

-- Design for Manufacturing (DFM): DFM focuses on the design of constituent parts to ease up their manufacturing process.
+- Design for Manufacturing (DFM): DFM focuses on designing constituent parts to ease their manufacturing process.
 The primary goal is to select the most cost-efficient materials and procedures to be used in production and minimize the complexity of the manufacturing operations.

-- Design for Assembly (DFA): DFA focuses on design for the ease of assembly in the product.
-The aim is to reduce product assembly cost and minimize the number of assembly operations.
+- Design for Assembly (DFA): DFA focuses on design to ease the product’s assembly.
+The aim is to reduce product assembly costs and minimize the number of assembly operations.

-Both DFM and DFA seek to reduce material, labour costs associated with designing and manufacture of a product.
+DFM and DFA seek to reduce material and labor costs associated with designing and manufacturing a product.
 For a successful application of DFMA, the two activities should operate in unison to earn the most significant benefit.
 Through the DFMA approach, a company can prevent, detect, quantify, and eliminate waste and manufacturing inefficiency within a product design.

 Design Failure Mode and Effect Analysis (DFMEA)

-Design Failure Mode and Effect Analysis (DFMEA) is a methodical string of activities to identify and analyze potential systems, products, or process failures.
+Design Failure Mode and Effect Analysis (DFMEA) is a systematic string of activities to identify and analyze potential systems, products, or process failures.

-Design Failure Mode and Effects Analysis or DFMEA focuses on finding potential design flaws and failures of components before they can make a significant impact on the end users of a product and the business distributing the product.
+Design Failure Mode and Effects Analysis or DFMEA focuses on finding potential design flaws and failures of components before they can significantly impact the end users of a product and the business distributing the product.

-The potential risks introduced in a new or modified design,
+- Identifies the potential risks introduced in a new or modified design

-The actions that could eliminate the failures, and
+- Identifies the actions that could eliminate the failures

 DFMEA is an ideal process for any sector where risk reduction and failure prevention are crucial, which includes: